gRNAde: Geometric Deep Learning for 3D RNA inverse design: The gRNAde pipeline

-The gRNAde model, illustrated in \Cref{fig:grnade_model}, processes one or more RNA backbone graphs (a conformational ensemble) via a multi-state GNN encoder which is equivariant to 3D roto-translation of coordinates as well as to the ordering of conformers, followed by conformer order-invariant pooling and sequence decoding.
+The gRNAde model, illustrated in Appendix \Cref{fig:grnade_model}, processes one or more RNA backbone graphs via a multi-state GNN encoder which is equivariant to 3D roto-translation of coordinates as well as to the ordering of conformational states, followed by conformational state order-invariant pooling and sequence decoding.
 We describe each component in the following sections.

-\textbf{Multi-state GNN encoder. } When representing conformational ensembles as a multi-graph, each node feature tensor contains three axes: (no. of nodes, no. of conformations, feature channels).
-We perform message passing on the multi-graph adjacency to \textit{independently} process each conformer, while maintaining permutation equivariance of the updated feature tensors along both the first (no. of nodes) and second (no. of conformations) axes.
-This works by operating on only the feature channels axis and generalising the PyTorch Geometric \citep{fey2019fast} message passing class to account for the extra conformations axis; see \Cref{fig:tensor} and the pseudocode in the Appendix.
+\textbf{Multi-state GNN encoder. } When representing conformational ensembles as a multi-graph, each node feature tensor contains three axes: (\#nodes, \#conformations, feature channels).
+We perform message passing on the multi-graph adjacency to \textit{independently} process each conformational state, while maintaining permutation equivariance of the updated feature tensors along both the first (\#nodes) and second (\#conformations) axes.
+This works by operating on only the feature channels axis and generalising the PyTorch Geometric \citep{fey2019fast} message passing class to account for the extra conformations axis; see Appendix \Cref{fig:tensor} and the pseudocode for details.

 We use multiple rotation-equivariant GVP-GNN \citep{jing2020learning} layers to update scalar features $\vs_i \in \mathbb{R}^{k \times f}$ and vector features $\vec{\vv}_i \in \mathbb{R}^{k \times f' \times 3}$ for each node $i$: